 Reports to Law Enforcement

 A victim has the right and is encouraged to notify the appropriate law enforcement agency to report sexual assault, domestic violence, dating violence and stalking.
 Victims also have the right to be assisted by campus authorities in notifying law enforcement if the victim chooses.
-UPWD has highly trained sensitive crime detectives to investigate your case, and you can even choose to work with a male or female detective.
+UPWD has highly trained sensitive crime detectives to investigate your case.

 University of Wisconsin Police Department (UWPD)